ppy/osu-wiki/wiki/Gameplay/Game_modifier/Half_Time_(lazer)/en.md

 ![Half Time customisation options in the game client](/wiki/Gameplay/Game_modifier_(lazer)/img/customise/HT.png)

-- **Speed decrease** (0.50x–0.99x, default 0.75x): The speed at which the map is played.
+- **Speed decrease** (0.50x–0.99x, default: 0.75x): The speed at which the map is played.
-- **Adjust pitch** (disabled by default): Changes the audio frequency depending on the chosen speed.
-Enabling this option does not make the play unranked.
-(Enabling pitch adjustment with the default speed will have the same effect as [Daycore](/wiki/Gameplay/Game_modifier/Daycore).)
+- **Adjust pitch** (default: disabled): Changes the audio frequency depending on the chosen speed.
+Enabling pitch adjustment with the default speed will have the same effect as [Daycore](/wiki/Gameplay/Game_modifier/Daycore).

+*Using any speed other than 0.75x makes the mod unranked, while Adjust Pitch doesn't make the mod unranked.*

 [osu!]: /wiki/shared/mode/osu.png "osu!"
 [osu!taiko]: /wiki/shared/mode/taiko.png "osu!taiko"